Rayckey/ActuatorController_ROS/README.md

 ```
 $ catkin_make
 ```
-There's a chance that the package may fail on the first time it is built, if that happens, retry it couple times.
+There's a chance that the package may fail on the first time it is built depending on your system, if that happens, retry it couple times. <br>
+Remember that whenever you need to use the node/messages/services in a new terminal, you must first `source` at the root of workspace:
 ```
 $ source devel/setup.bash
 ```
+Alternatively, you can source in your `.bachrc` file, which will force the terminal to source every time it boots up.
 Now you're ready to use the package!